RajAnand132/Job-Search-Portal/README.md

 -  **Logic:** It attempts to find the job with the specified ID in the database using the jobRepository.
 If the job is found, it is deleted from the database.
 -  **Return Value:** A message indicating that the job data has been deleted, or an error message if the job with the given ID was not found.

+**11. getByTitleOrDescription(String jobTitle, String description)**

+-  **Description:** This method retrieves job listings with a specific title strings and a description content from the request params.
+-  **Parameters:**
+   1. jobTitle: The job title to be searched for.
+   2. description: Some contents for job listings.
+-  **Logic:** It uses the jobRepository to find and return a list of job listings that match both the title or description criteria.
+-  **Return Value:** A list of job listings that meet the specified title or description criteria.

 These service methods provide the core functionality for managing job listings within the Job Search Portal application.
 They interact with the repository and database to perform the necessary operations based on user requests and search criteria.

 ## Controller Methods in JobController
 In the Job Search Portal project, the controllers define several API endpoints that allow clients to interact with the application.
 Here's an explanation of each API endpoint defined in the JobController class: